 - Low waste - powder overspray is retrieved and reused at source.

-How to look after your balcony coatings
+How to look after your product coatings

 Although galvanising is not generally considered a decorative ‘final’ finish they can be left without painting and require very little ongoing care.
 The bright and shiny appearance will soon dull to a grey or white matte appearance.